Táin Bó Cúailnge: Oral tradition

 The high regard in which the written account was held is suggested by a ninth-century triad, that associated the Táin with the following wonders: "that the cuilmen [apparently a name for Isidore of Seville's Etymologiae] came to Ireland in its stead; the dead relating it to the living, viz.
 Fergus mac Róich reciting it to Ninníne the poet at the time of Cormac mac Faeláin; one year's protection to him to whom it is related."

 Various versions of the epic have been collected from the oral tradition over the centuries since the earliest accounts were written down.
-Most recently, a version of the Táin was taken down in Scottish Gaelic by folklore collector Calum Maclean from the dictation of Angus Beag MacLellan, a tenant farmer and seanchaidh from South Uist, in the Outer Hebrides.
+A version of the Táin was taken down in Scottish Gaelic by folklore collector Calum Maclean from the dictation of Angus Beag MacLellan, a tenant farmer and seanchaidh from South Uist, in the Outer Hebrides.
 A transcription was published in 1959.

 Manuscripts

 Despite the date of the surviving manuscripts, a version of the Táin may have been put to writing already in the eighth century.

 Táin Bó Cúailnge has survived in three recensions.
 The first consists of a partial text in Lebor na hUidre (the "Book of the Dun Cow"), a late 11th-/early 12th-century manuscript compiled in the monastery at Clonmacnoise, and another partial text of the same version in the 14th-century manuscript called the Yellow Book of Lecan.
 These two sources overlap, and a complete text can be reconstructed by combining them.
 This recension is a compilation of two or more earlier versions, indicated by the number of duplicated episodes and references to "other versions" in the text.
 Many of the episodes are superb, written in the characteristic terse prose of the best Old Irish literature, but others are cryptic summaries, and the whole is rather disjointed.
 Parts of this recension can be dated from linguistic evidence to the 8th century, and some of the verse passages may be even older.

 The second recension is found in the 12th-century manuscript known as the Book of Leinster.
 This appears to have been a syncretic exercise by a scribe who brought together the Lebor na hUidre materials and unknown sources for the Yellow Book of Lecan materials to create a coherent version of the epic.
 While the result is a satisfactory narrative whole, the language has been modernised into a much more florid style, with all of the spareness of expression of the earlier recension lost in the process.

 The Book of Leinster version ends with a colophon in Latin which says:

 An incomplete third recension is known from twelfth-century fragments.